Incontinence Diagnosis

-Incontinence diagnosis from medical history
+Incontinence diagnosis

 - Inform doctor about any recent surgeries or illnesses.